 A complete D+C procedure is confirmed with a gritty intrauterine texture in all quadrants (uterine cri), decreased vaginal bleeding, no further tissues removed on passes inside of the uterus, uterine involution, and complete tissue on POC exam.
 POC can be examined and will show villi and gestational sac in early GA pregnancies that can be floated in saline or water.
 After in 12wks, fetal parts can be identified.
 Between 12-14wks, and with all D+E procedures, examination should be performed on POC for confirmation of removal of all fetal parts.
 POC can be rinsed in saline or water, and villi will float.
 [Table 2].
 In later gestations, fetal foot length can be correlated with gestational age.
 All removed POC are then sent to pathology.
-If an incomplete procedure is suspected, then intraoperative US can be performed initially.
-If retained POC are suspected, then repeat suction or extraction is indicated.
-If retained POC are unable to be retained due to lack of dilation (most commonly retained calvarium or larger calcified POC), then repeat dosing of cervical preparation agent can be administered (e.g. misoprostol) with an interval reattempt at extraction, which is generally effective.
-At earlier GA if continued retained POC is suspected, then pathology can be followed up, and repeat post-operative HCG levels can be drawn.
+If an incomplete procedure is suspected, then intraoperative US can be performed, pathology followed up, and at early GA, f/u HCG levels can be drawn.
 These should decline by 50% in 48hrs.